Raffi-001/angular-tld/README.md

 # angular-tld
-A tld.js port to angular presented as a factory
+A tld.js port to angular presented as a directive

 ## Installation
 ```